Why I joined V-Gang (became vegan)

 Spartanfam hold fitness classes across London at an accessible price, however the session I attend at the weekend is free and open to everyone as part of their commitment to supporting the local community - find out more here.

-I must also give credit to my girlfriend Hannah, who was happy to meet me at every stage of the transition and who’s enthusiasm for cooking means we're consistently trying new dishes, which keeps our diet interesting.
+I must also give credit to my wife Hannah, who was happy to meet me at every stage of the transition and who’s enthusiasm for cooking means we're consistently trying new dishes, which keeps our diet interesting.
 She tells me that these pages are great for finding inspiration:

 http://instagram.com/mymeatlessmeals (recipe videos)